Qualified Tuition Programs (529 Plans)

 Secure Act 2.0 changes for 529 Plans, which take effect in 2024:

 The Tax Cuts and Jobs Act allows 529 plans to pay for K-12 private school tuition, which will help families who send their children to private school.
 Plan participants can distribute up to $10,000 each year per student for tuition at eligible institutions.
 529 plans can also be rolled over into an ABLE account, if the account is owned by the 529 account beneficiary or by a member of their family.
 However, the amount rolled over will count towards the annual ABLE limitation, so any excess rollover will be included as taxable income for the recipient.
-However, the rollover may require the taxpayer to recapture a state deduction or any credit for amounts contributed to the 529 plan.
+Moreover, the rollover may require the taxpayer to recapture a state deduction or any credit for amounts contributed to the 529 plan.

 When choosing a plan, there are several criteria that should be considered: